 The Indian aviation industry is dominated by two major airlines: IndiGo and SpiceJet, both of which operate a large fleet of aircraft and serve numerous domestic and international destinations.
 Other major airlines operating in India include AirAsia India, Air India, Air India Express, Go First, IndiGo, SpiceJet and Vistara.

 The Indian government has undertaken a number of initiatives to support the growth of the aviation sector, including the development of new airports and the expansion of existing ones.
 In addition, the government has liberalized the aviation sector, allowing for increased foreign investment and competition.

 India has also emerged as a major hub for low-cost carriers, with IndiGo and SpiceJet leading the way in offering affordable air travel to millions of Indians.
 The country’s middle class has also grown significantly in recent years, leading to increased demand for air travel.

 Aviation in India has a long history spanning over 99 years.
-In 1912, during British rule, first Indian flight was inaugurated from Delhi to Karachi.
+In 1912, during British rule, the first Indian flight was inaugurated from Delhi to Karachi.

-During that time, all flights were operated by Indian State Air Services in collaboration with Imperial Airways of United Kingdom.
+During that time, all flights were operated by Indian State Air Services in collaboration with Imperial Airways of the United Kingdom.
 Then immediately after the independence, two main lines were established in India.